The Queen’s Partnerships and Innovation (QPI) team offers various services and resources to Queen’s Faculties and Academic Departments.

 The QPI team has patent agents and other staff members who can provide advice on patentability, commercialization, and other intellectual property matters.
 The QPI team is responsible for drafting, filing, and prosecuting patent applications, managing patent portfolios, and providing strategies for intellectual property protection.

-As required of QUFA faculty members, you will need to fill in and submit a disclosure form which documents an invention and helps the QPI team with an evaluation of the commercial potential.
+As required of QUFA, should faculty members wish to commercialize an invention, they need to complete and submit a disclosure form that documents a specific invention which helps the QPI team with an evaluation of the commercial potential.

 The QPI team has experienced personnel to advise on commercialization strategies including protection of inventions, licensing, option agreements, trade secrets, the creation of startups, the Foundry program and incubation and acceleration programs.